silnrsi/font-charis/documentation/source/v7changes.md

 - Letters with upper-right hooks have been redesigned to improve spacing (including kerning) and reduce collisions.
 Some collisions have been retained to reduce unwanted whitespace within words (e.g. ƴk).
 - Central European carons have improved designs and kerning.
 - Bridging diacritics handle many more possible combinations.
 See [Using Bridging Diacritics](https://software.sil.org/fonts/bridging-diacritics/) for details on how these need to be encoded and ordered.
-- Small caps apply to bracketing punctuation.
+- The small caps feature now affects parentheses and brackets.

-For more details see [Version history](history.md).
+For more details see [Version History](history.md).

 If you have any difficulty with these changes, or have other suggestions on how we can make the fonts better, please [contact us](https://software.sil.org/charis/about/contact/).